-But when we have an under or over-active immune system, we are at a greater risk of developing infections, getting sick, and other health conditions.
+But when we have an under or overactive immune system, we can be at a greater risk of developing infections, getting sick, and other health conditions.

-Kids and aging adults are two main groups of people that need to be even more mindful of boosting their immune system as they are more likely to get sick but it should really be a focus for all of us.
+Kids and aging adults are two main groups of people that need to be even more mindful of supporting their immune system, as they are more likely to get sick, but it should really be a focus for all of us.

-Because one thing is constant for all groups of people, no one likes to get sick.
-That’s why you’re reading this blog — because you’re wondering how to boost your immune system.
+Because one thing is constant for all groups of people ... no one likes to get sick.
+That’s why you’re reading this blog — because you’re wondering how to support your immune system.

-The good news is, we’ve got you covered — these 11 tips can help you boost your immune system on a daily level and improve your health.
+The good news is, we’ve got you covered — these 11 tips can help support your immune system on a daily level and improve your health.